AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 Archaic, Classical, Hellenistic Perseus Digital Library; Open Greek and Latin / First Thousand Years of Greek (Leipzig) CC-BY-SA 4.0

-Late Antique, Byzantine Patrologia Graeca via Documenta Catholica Omnia + Internet Archive public domain
+Late Antique, Byzantine Patrologia Graeca via Documenta Catholica Omnia and Internet Archive public domain

 Byzantine, Late Byzantine Bibliotheca Augustana; pre-1928 Teubner public domain

-Early Modern Anemi (UoC); Wikisource el public domain
+Early Modern Anemi (University of Crete); Wikisource el public domain

 Modern (post-1928) publisher-licensed editions; not republished in copyright